EternityForest/AnyoneCanDoIt/README.md

 They may be saying something you know to be untrue, like "It's perfectly safe", and you may think you are not in a position to argue.

-The added self censorship makes it even harder to speak at their pace.
+The added self-censorship makes it even harder to speak at their pace.

 They have given themselves the home field advantage, an insane